W4ngatang/qags/README.md

 as well as an anonymized annotator ID.

 For CNNDM, the summarization model is Bottom-Up Summarization ([Gehrmann et al., 2017](https://arxiv.org/abs/1808.10792)).
-For XSUM, the summarization model is BART ([Lewis et al., 2020](https://arxiv.org/abs/1910.13461)) finetuned on the XSUM training data.
+For XSUM, the summarization model is BART finetuned on the XSUM training data.

 ```data_stuff.py:compute_correlations_with_human```